EdSwordsmith/crafting_interpreters/notes/06_parsing_expressions.md

 We don't have an error production starting with "-", because there's an unary expression with this operator.
 Like before I went to check if my grammar rules were correct looking at the solution, but I found that in the solution's there's a decrement and increment expressions which I couldn't find in the book so far.
 Anyway I decided to keep what I have and just implement the error productions.

+The code for this challenge can be found [here](https://github.com/EdSwordsmith/crafting_interpreters/tree/6_error_productions).